ec-jrc/lisflood-code/docs/3_step6_running-LISFLOOD/index.md

     StepStart= timestamp of first output (forecast) (i.e. 2015-01-10 12:00)

     timestepInit= timestamp of the step just before first model output (forecast) (i.e. 2015-01-10 06:00)

-    When LISFLOOD is reading "StepStart" and "timestepInit" as timestamps, CalendarDayStart is not used to set model start (forecast) or to set the state values to be used to warm start LISFLOOD model, so any date can be used.
-CalendarDayStart date must be equal to "StepStart" date or precedent.
-CalendarDayStart date will be used as time_unit in NetCDF files.

     If "CalendarDayStart" is set to 2015-01-10 12:00 and "StepStart" is set to 2015-01-10 12:00, the first output of the model will be marked 2015-01-10 12:00 and all netCDF state files will be stored using CalendarDayStart as time_unit with "time" array starting with [0].